Research

 Preference for Infant-directed Speech: How are infants’ preferences for the special properties of child-directed speech different across cultures and languages?
 (6 – 12 month olds)

 We speak very differently to babies than we do to other adults — but this style of speaking varies across cultures and languages.
-In collaboration with dozens of laboratories around the world, we are examining how infants preference for this style of speech varies in different circumstances, languages and infant age.
+Together with several laboratories in Europe we are examining how infants preference for this style of speech varies in different circumstances, languages and infant age.

 Doctoral student, Sana Fekrazad, is examining how caregivers use infant-directed speech (IDS) and support infants’ exploration during play with familiar and novel toys.
 Her study, part of the large-scale ManyBabies5 (MB5) project, will explore how caregivers’ speech and behaviors differ between novel versus familiar objects, and how these interactions relate to infants’ preferences for novelty and familiarity.
 By combining video/audio recordings, experimental data, and caregiver-report questionnaires, her research bridges naturalistic play and structured tasks to better understand how caregiver communication—especially IDS—shapes early cognitive and language development.